prosekit/prosekit/website/extensions/file.md

 })
 ```

+### Advanced Approach: Immediate Display with UploadTask

-However, images won't be displayed until the upload is complete, this is especially annoying when the upload is slow.
-To improve the user experience, you can insert an image right away and update the image URL after uploading is complete.
-ProseKit provides a `UploadTask` class to make it easier.
+To improve user experience, especially with slow uploads, you can insert the node immediately and update it once the upload is complete:

-First, create an `UploadTask` instance when the paste or drop event is triggered:
+First, create an `UploadTask` instance on paste or drop:

 ::: code-group